ImmucanWP7/IMMUcanWorkflow2021/README.md

 # IMMUcanWorkflow2021

-This repo contains code to reproduce figures from the publication ...
+This repo contains code to reproduce figures from the publication Eling, Dorier et al., 2025 in Cell Reports Methods

 ## Background